MigrationBuyer evaluation

 QuickBooks Online handles accounting.
 Vendor bills, expenses, bank reconciliation, reporting, month-end close.
 This is what QBO is designed for, and it does it well.

 A closed-loop procurement platform handles the buying workflow.
-It connects to your POS for demand signal, supports multi-channel PO sending, runs AI on inbound supplier replies across email and WhatsApp and EDI, enables team collaboration on supplier email threads inside the system, supports receiving with substitution handling, uses statistical replenishment methods with published methodology, handles recipe and BOM costing if you have ingredients or components, and pushes clean bill data to QBO for AP processing.
+It connects to your POS for demand signal, supports multi-channel PO sending, runs AI on inbound supplier replies across email and WhatsApp and EDI, enables team collaboration on supplier email threads inside the system, supports receiving with substitution handling, uses statistical replenishment methods with published methodology, handles recipe and BOM costing if you have ingredients or components, and stages clean bill data for QBO AP processing.

 The two systems connect at one handoff point: when a PO is fully received and reconciled in the procurement platform, the resulting bill pushes to QBO.
 Your bookkeeper sees the same data they always saw.
 The difference is that the operational work that created that bill — the supplier communication, the receiving reconciliation, the cost updates — happened in a system designed for it, not in a shared inbox.